Subsentient/volition/README.md

 A proprietary "enterprise" edition is not off the table, but this repository here will always be GPLv3 licensed and provide all the core functionality required for systems administration purposes.

-From mid-2016 until now (September 29th, 2018), I've been fiddling with this pile of code of mine, adding and removing features, the idea of what exactly it should be and how it should behave shifting like sand.
+From mid-2016 onwards, I've been fiddling with this pile of code of mine, adding and removing features, the idea of what exactly it should be and how it should behave shifting like sand.

-At last, I've reached a point in its development where I'm comfortable exposing it to the public.
+It seems to be a perpetual pet project of mine, and I personally think a damned interesting and useful one. :^)

 Volition is written in C++14, but when you observe the style, you'll probably get a strong feeling that 'this guy came from C first', which of course is correct.